MathIsFun0/Immolate/README.md

 ### Windows

 > [!IMPORTANT]
-> this is not the recommended way to get this software.
+> Unless you are familiar with the command line, this is not the recommended way to get this software.
 Check the [Releases page](https://github.com/MathIsFun0/Immolate/releases) to get the latest binary release.

 1. Install the prerequisites with [winget](https://winget.run):
 ```bat